 Havaianas flip flops are always a good idea to pack.

 I would never ever leave home without my North Face Thermoball puffy jacket.
 It is light weight and doesn’t take up much space in my backpack, yet it kept me so warm at night.
-I also packed my Marmot Minimalist rain jacket, which was a good idea because I was stuck on a scooter in Bali during a rain storm.
+I also packed my Marmot lightweight rain jacket, which was a good idea because I was stuck on a scooter in Bali during a rain storm.

 Packing Thermasilk long underwear is always a good idea.
 Especially on cold nights.